sdot-team/sdot/doc/power_diagram_py.md

 Power diagram
 =============

-Power diagram (or Laguerre diagram) can be considerer as a generalization of Voronoi diagrams where each seeds has weights, allowing notably displacement of the cells.
+Power diagram (or Laguerre diagram) can be considered as a generalization of Voronoi diagrams where each seeds has "weights", enabling displacement of the cells.

 In python the wrapper class is named `PowerDiagram`.
-It handles
-* virtual seeds, for periodicity handling,
+* It handles virtual seeds, for periodicity handling.
-* any number of dimension (>= 1),
+* It works with any number of dimension (>= 1).
-* a wide variety of scalar types,
-* large vectors (notably for out-of-core or MPI computations).
+* It can work with large vectors (notably for out-of-core or MPI computations).

 It is optionaly equiped with an underlying measure (Lebesgue by default), for methods like `cell_integrals`, `cell.boundary_integrals`...